Explore Romania, Bulgaria, Macedonia, and Serbia in 14 days. Visit iconic castles, medieval cities, and UNESCO sites. Small group, personalized tour.

 Day 1 – Sunday – Bucharest – Ivanovo Monastery – Arbanassi – Veliko ROMANIA + BULGARIA

-Bucharest - Depart from Bucharest in the morning and head towards Bulgaria.
-After crossing the Danube River bridge, we will enter Bulgaria.
+Bucharest - Depart from Bucharest in the morning and journey towards Bulgaria.
+After crossing the Danube River bridge, enter Bulgaria.

 Arbanasi - Explore the charming village of Arbanasi.
-During our walking tour, we will discover houses that showcase…
+During the walking tour, discover houses that showcase unique…

 Day 1 – Sunday – Bucharest – Ivanovo Monastery – Arbanassi – Veliko ROMANIA + BULGARIA

-Bucharest - Depart from Bucharest in the morning and head towards Bulgaria.
-After crossing the Danube River bridge, we will enter Bulgaria.
+Bucharest - Depart from Bucharest in the morning and journey towards Bulgaria.
+After crossing the Danube River bridge, enter Bulgaria.

 Arbanasi - Explore the charming village of Arbanasi.
-During our walking tour, we will discover houses that showcase unique medieval Bulgarian architecture and a hidden 16th-century Church of Nativity adorned with beautiful frescoes.
+During the walking tour, discover houses that showcase unique medieval Bulgarian architecture and a hidden 16th-century Church of Nativity adorned with beautiful frescoes.

-Veliko Tarnovo - Arrive in Veliko Tarnovo early in the evening.
-Known as the “City of Tsars,” it was the former capital of the Second Bulgarian Kingdom.
+Veliko Tarnovo - Arrive in Veliko Tarnovo, known as the “City of Tsars,” the former capital of the Second Bulgarian Kingdom, in the early evening.
 Key attractions include Tsarevets Fortress, the Monument of the Asenevtsi kings, and Samovodska charshia.

 Day 2 – Monday – Veliko – Shipka – Kazanlak – Plovdiv BULGARIA